San Pablo Church Ruins

-San Pablo Church is ruined Roman Catholic church located in San Pablo, Isabela, Philippines.
+San Pablo Church is a ruined Roman Catholic church located in San Pablo, Isabela, Philippines.
 The church was built in 1624, making it the oldest in Isabela.

 History

 The church was damaged during World War II.
 In 1949, it was destroyed by the 7-magnitude earthquake that hit the Cagayan Valley, and its roof was burned down in the 1950s.
 Unable to renovate, a smaller church, one-third the size of San Pablo Church, was built inside the walls.

 Present situation

 Fronting the church is a patio overgrown with grass.
 Still standing is the church's facade, with visible bas-relief and religious icons on each side.
 The church's arched main entrance, vigil room, support for the choir loft, and buttresses, which continue to support the structure, are still visible.

-Diggings of sacred grounds, through the ancient walls and a tunnel toward the church's altar, were reportedly conducted by people looking for the Yamashita's treasure.
+Restoration

-The National Museum of the Philippines declared the church as a national cultural treasure.
+The National Museum of the Philippines declared the church as a national cultural treasure, which by law makes it a priority for future restoration and government funding.
+No restoration program has yet to be initiated by the government's main cultural agencies.
+Parish and local government officials have also not yet requested restoration programs towards the national government's cultural agencies.